-Top Ways to Handle Family Life and Business during the Holidays
+Top Ways to Handle Family Life and Business with a Busy Lifestyle

-Here is a list of reminders and quick tips to keep things in perspective this holiday season:
+Here is a list of reminders and quick tips to keep things in perspective in your busy life:

 - Schedule: Plan smaller tasks and meetings than normal.
 Time management is key and keeping a clear overview of due dates on your calendar.

 - Disconnect: When spending time with your family, make it a priority to unplug from work emails and calls.
 Keep everyone informed ahead of time about your unavailability or absence, and let them know when you’ll be reconnecting.

 - Plan time for yourself: It can be exhausting to keep everything going, so taking time for yourself will rejuvenate you later.

 - Avoid talking business with family or friends when they do not ask.
 However, it can be helpful to discuss certain topics and events with the most important people in your life to let them know what’s going on.